-This is a 12 character long access code in hex format to be used to initialize yubikeys.
-If no access code is set, yubikeys can be re-initialized by everybody.
-You can choose a company wide access code, so that Yubikeys can only be re-initialized by your own system.
+If a yubikey uses an access code, Yubikeys can only be re-initialized by persons who know this code.
+You could choose a company wide access code, so that Yubikeys can only be re-initialized by your own system.

 You can add two access codes separated by a colon to change from one access code to the other.